 Behind French Lingerie stands a unique and exemplary culture, heritage, and, above all, expertise.

 Behind French Lingerie stands a unique and exemplary culture, heritage, and, above all, expertise.
-AUBADE, BARBARA, CHANTELLE et PASSIONATA, EMPREINTE, GERBE, LE CHAT, LEJABY, ANTIGEL, ANTINÉA, EPRISE, LISE CHARMEL, LOU, PRINCESSE tam.tam, ROSY, SIMONE PÉRÈLE and IMPLICITE are all endowed with a strong creative capability.
+ALLUMETTE, AUBADE, BARBARA, CHANTELLE et PASSIONATA, EMPREINTE, MAISON LEJABY, ANTIGEL, ANTINÉA, EPRISE, LISE CHARMEL, LOU, PRINCESSE tam.tam, ROSY, SIMONE PÉRÈLE et IMPLICITE are all endowed with a strong creative capability.
 They must constantly surprise, awaken desire, identify upcoming trends whilst at the same time creating new, seductive and comfortable lines that will meet women’s needs before they are even aware of them.

 In this highly competitive world, all the technical factors must be perfectly mastered but one must also stay one step ahead of fashion.
 Research, innovation and foresight have always been, and will continue to be, the root of success in the Lingerie sector.

 The design workshops of French Lingerie members are all in France and in some cases this geographical implantation goes back a long way.
 Aubade came into being from a company created by Dr Bernard in 1875.
 Chantelle saw the light a year later.
-The creation of Gerbe goes back to 1904.
 The origins of Barbara date back to 1926.
-Empreinte and Le Chat were born in 1946, Rosy in 1947 and Simone Pérèle in 1948!
+Empreinte was born in 1946, Rosy in 1947 and Simone Pérèle in 1948!
 All these brands have experienced periods of prosperity, euphoric times when lingerie had the wind in its sails but they have also known less glorious passages… All were able to adapt to globalisation and to market changes.
 One thing is certain: their expertise is incomparable and that capital is priceless!

 The best-sellers - the Agrafe Cœur (front-fastening bra) and the String minimum thong by Aubade, the Sole Mio or the Petal by Simone Pérèle, the Africa model by Chantelle - are all likely to reappear from one collection to the next.
 But brands cannot content themselves with reproducing them over and over again.
 They must INNOVATE.
 However, the consumer does not realise that it takes more than eighteen months to produce a new bra model: we rarely reveal what goes on ‘under’ the underwear!